daniel5151/blog/content/post/emoji-shortcodes.md

 ---

-**_Digression:_ Why does a _perfect_ hash function even need to store the keys in the first place?**
+**_Side Note:_ Why does a _perfect_ hash function even need to store the keys in the first place?**

-Like, won't every input just automagically map to the correct value?
+i.e: won't every input just automagically mapped to the correct value?

 Well, while that may be true for _valid_ inputs, plugging an _invalid_ input into a PHF will simply return some arbitrary index.
 To reject invalid inputs,